Tag: Michael Jackson

 TJ JACKSON AND HIS JACKSON 9: AN EXCLUSIVE REVEAL

 TJ Jackson, the youngest member of 3T, the multiplatinum R&B music group, alongside brothers Taj and Taryll, and the star of The Jacksons: Next Generation on Lifetime had what some would consider a very fortunate childhood.
-He was born the youngest son of Tito and Dee Dee Jackson, and heā€™s the nephew of Michael, Jermaine, Janet, and La Toya Jackson.
+He was born the youngest son of Tito Jackson and Dee Dee Jackson, and heā€™s the nephew of Michael, Jermaine, Janet, and La Toya Jackson.
 At 37, TJ is also the parent and guardian of nine children ranging in ages from 7 months to 24 years.

 Four children of his own (Royal, 16; Dee Dee 7; Jo Jo, 4; and Rio, 7 months) and two stepchildren (Sage, 24 and Lexci, 21) with Frances Jackson, his wife and partner of 17 years.
 And where are Michael Jackson’s kids today?
 TJ is also the co-guardian (alongside ā€œGrandmaā€ Katherine Jackson) of Michael Jacksonā€™s three children, Prince, 18; Paris, 17; and Blanket Jackson, 13 and is doing an incredible job raising them.